filipponicolasi/CompPhysStud-PhD/task01-docker/README.md

 1. **Docker_Windows_Installation.md** – A guide to installing Docker on Windows.
 2. **AlmaLinux9_Container.md** – Instructions on creating and running an AlmaLinux 9 container using Docker.

-These files contain all necessary steps, from installation to running a Linux environment inside Windows.